Medical Assistance in Dying: A Paediatric Perspective

 Palliative care and MAID provide philosophically and clinically distinct—though interconnected—medical services.
 Some parents and clinicians fear palliative care as being focused on death rather than on life, and education around palliative care often involves explaining its essential role in optimizing quality of life for as long as possible.
 If palliative care physicians were also to engage in the MAID process, some practitioners believe that fear and apprehension might intensify .
 At the same time, however, palliative care practitioners have acquired invaluable wisdom and experience caring for individuals and families living with advanced illness.
 Requests for MAID may still arise in the context of excellent palliative care, and the expertise and experience of palliative care specialists must remain available to families considering MAID.
 Furthermore, paediatric palliative care physicians may also wish to participate in MAID , if and when legislative changes extend MAID to some paediatric patients.
 Irrespective of personal beliefs, access to high quality palliative care must be seamless for those in need, whatever end-of-life options are being contemplated.

 As Canadian legislation evolves, all requests for assisted death from or on behalf of children and youth must be treated with compassion and respect.
 Physicians should make sure to elicit and acknowledge the goals, fears, concerns and unmet needs of young patients receiving end-of-life care, and their families.
 Consultation with palliative care specialists is essential in situations where families are discussing MAID for a minor.
-Other interdisciplinary team members include spiritual care providers, psychologists, psychiatrists, social workers and child life specialists.
+Other interdisciplinary team members include spiritual care providers, nurses, psychologists, psychiatrists, social workers and child life specialists.
 Working together, a palliative care team can provide holistic and supportive counselling for end-of-life decisions.
 The CPS has a comprehensive statement on advance care planning .

 THE CLINICIAN’S DECISION TO PARTICIPATE IN MAID